 What Is Hyperbaric Oxygen Therapy?

 Hyperbaric Oxygen Therapy (HBOT) involves breathing pure oxygen in a pressurized room or tube.
-Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a hazard of scuba diving.
-Other conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that won’t heal as a result of diabetes or radiation injury.
+Known conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that won’t heal as a result of diabetes or radiation injury.

 In a hyperbaric oxygen therapy chamber, the air pressure is increased to 4 psi (about the equivelent of 12 feet of water) while the oxygen is concentrated and passed into the chamber.
 Under these conditions, your lungs can gather more oxygen than would be possible breathing pure oxygen at normal air pressure.
 On average, the oxygen in your tissue is increased by about 3%.

 Your blood carries this oxygen throughout your body.
 This helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.